 Probably the proposal that has received the most attention in recent years has been The International Code of Conduct for Outer Space Activities initiated by the EU and the text of which was first presented in December 2008.
 The Code essentially repackaged existing principles and commitments into a framework of confidence building measures and arguably does not really enlarge upon the current normative framework.
 The Code does contain however a promising innovation of institutional support including provision for biennial meetings of state parties, annual exchanges of information, consultative mechanisms and a Central Point of Contact with secretariat-like functions.
 All of these institutional elements were lacking in the Outer Space Treaty.
 The diplomatic gestation of the Code of Conduct has been protracted and problematic.
 In particular the ICOC initiative seems to have alienated several influential space powers that were not brought into an equitable process for the development of the text.
-The EU belatedly has agreed to move the process into a true multilateral negotiation, but its ultimate acceptability is far from assured.
-The recently concluded session in New York, July 27-31 that the EU had hoped would constitute a negotiation of the text seems to have run into resistance on the part of states, notably from the BRICS, which insist that a UN General Assembly mandate for a negotiation process be obtained first.
+The EU belatedly agreed to move the process into a multilateral negotiation, but its ultimate acceptability is far from assured.
+A session in New York, at the end of July that the EU had hoped would constitute a negotiation of the text quickly ran into resistance on the part of states, notably from the BRICS, which insist that a UN General Assembly mandate for a negotiation process be obtained first.
+Whether the EU is prepared to let go of its initiative in this way is not clear.

 If divisions emerged over what many observers considered a relatively innocuous package of measures represented by the Code of Conduct, it is not surprising that more prescriptive measures on space security have encountered resistance.
-The most recent initiative, again originating with Russia, has had, in my view, an unfortunately retrograde character that erodes the generally consensual approach that has marked multilateral work on outer space security in the past.
+The most recent initiative, again originating with Russia, has disrupted the generally consensual approach that has marked multilateral work on outer space security in the past.
 I refer to the new resolution Russia introduced at the General Assembly in 2014 calling upon states to pledge not to be the first state to place weapons in outer space.
 Many states viewed this as an unhelpful move that could be seen as providing an incentive to states to develop space weapons capabilities so they could respond to any first use.
 As a Brazilian diplomat has put it recently "If our aim is truly to prevent actions that would lead to the destruction of or to interference with space objects, we should be saying something simpler and more direct: no weapons shall ever be installed, deployed or used in outer space.
 There will be no placement of weapons in space.
 No first, second or third placement.
-Period.
-Space is to remain free from conflict".
+Period".

 Although the resolution (69/32) was adopted by the General Assembly with 126 positive votes fifty states either opposed or abstained on the resolution, creating new divisions amongst states on this sensitive dimension of space security.
-At a time when there are voices in leading military establishments reviving the discourse of space dominance and offensive space operations, it is appropriate to ask ourselves whether we should be working to enlarge or bridge the differences among states over how best to secure outer space.
+At a time when there are voices in military establishments reviving the discourse of space dominance and offensive space operations, it is appropriate to ask whether we should be working to enlarge or bridge the differences among states over how best to secure outer space.